Summer Writers Institute

 How do I register?

-Step 1: FIRST pre-register through the MedPrep Program website.
-This will ensure that the MedPrep coordinator knows who you are while your registration through University College is being processed.
+Students must FIRST pre-register through the MedPrep Program website.
+This will ensure the program coordinator knows who you are while your registration through University College is being processed.

 What is the attendance policy?